-- 18.2 Notwithstanding this, Labuan insurers are required to maintain a pro-forma valuation in the interim periods (e.g. half-yearly basis) which may be subject to be part of statutory returns to and supervisory review by Labuan FSA.
-The presentation of the valuation shall be in accordance with Appendix II, Appendix II(a), Appendix II(b) and Appendix II(c). - 18.3 The Appointed Actuary is required to report to Labuan FSA immediately any significant findings uncovered in his valuation of the Labuan insurer's insurance liabilities that can impair the Labuan insurer's insurance liability valuation or reserving condition.
+- 18.8 Notwithstanding this, Labuan insurers are required to maintain a pro-forma valuation in the interim periods (e.g. half-yearly basis) which may be part of statutory returns and subject to supervisory review by Labuan FSA.
+The presentation of the valuation shall be in accordance with Appendix II, Appendix II(a), Appendix II(b) and Appendix II(c). - 18.9 The Appointed Actuary is required to report to Labuan FSA immediately any significant findings uncovered in his valuation of the Labuan insurer's insurance liabilities that can impair the Labuan insurer's insurance liability valuation or reserving condition.

-Labuan Financial Services Authority XX XX 2022
+Labuan Financial Services Authority 24 August 2022 (Revised) 1 September 2015